justfifi17/Cloud-Computing/Kubernetes/MongoDB + Python Flask Web Framework + REST API + GKE/README.md

-# Configmap: Signature Project: MongoDB + Python Flask Web Framework + REST API + GKE Copy
+# Configmap: Signature Project: MongoDB + Python Flask Web Framework + REST API + GKE

 ## Overview
+Welcome!
 This project demonstrates deploying a MongoDB instance on Google Kubernetes Engine (GKE) and creating containerized applications that interact with it.
 The goal is to manage cloud infrastructure and deploy scalable applications using Kubernetes.

 ## Prerequisites
-Before you begin, ensure you got these tools:
+Before you begin, make sure you got these tools:

 - Google Cloud Platform (GCP) Account: Access to Google Cloud services to create and manage GKE clusters.
 - Docker: Installed on your local machine to build and push container images.